MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 ### Data access restrictions
 Police force data is not directly available for research.
 Researchers need to contact and negotiate access with individual police forces.
 Other data sources mentioned are publicly available or else require a free registered account.
 In the case of Ordinance Survey product (OS), researchers may need to purchase data from OS.

-We inferred the master list of snap-points from public domain data from data.police.uk.
+We inferred the master list of snap-points from public domain data from data.police.uk @DataPoliceUk.
 The inferred list cannot be used for reverse geomasking (i.e. to reveal the exact location of crimes and identify victims).
 We have explained exactly how to recreate this list using public data (see supplement S3) and have shared our code on Github [link redacted for peer review].

 ### Variables/ Codebook
 The main variables used are: